How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 For years Simon travelled with the Eagle Creek Pack-It compression cube with a mesh top, and we still think it’s an excellent packing cube.

-The advantage of the original Eagle Creek cube design is that it has more structure and unzips on three sides for easy access.
-It’s heavier than the Specter cubes (see below), but the fabric is more robust and long-lasting.
+It’s heavier than the Specter or Isolate cubes (see below), but the fabric is more robust and long-lasting.

 Eagle Creek Spectre compression cubes review